 The ReadProvisionedThroughputExceeded error occurs when GetRecords calls are throttled by Kinesis Data Streams over a duration of time.

-Your Amazon Kinesis data stream can throttle if the following limits are breached:
+Your Amazon Kinesis data stream can be throttled if the following limits are breached:

-- Each shard can support up to five read transactions per second (or 5 GetRecords calls/second for each shard).
+- Each shard can support up to five read transactions per second (or five GetRecords calls/second for each shard).

-- Each shard can support up to a maximum read rate of 2 MiB/second.
+- Each shard can support up to a maximum read rate of two MiB/second.

-- GetRecords can retrieve up to 10 MiB of data per call from a single shard, and up to 10,000 records per call.
-If a call to GetRecords returns 10 MiB of data, subsequent calls made within the next five seconds result in an error.
+- GetRecords can retrieve up to ten MiB of data per call from a single shard, and up to 10,000 records per call.
+If a call to GetRecords returns ten MiB of data, then subsequent calls made within the next five seconds result in an error.

 If you encounter a ReadProvisionedThroughputExceeded error, consider the following approaches: